7 North Orange Avenue

 Alfred McKethan in front of his home on Orange Ave

-Between his work with the State and his job at Hernando State Bank, Alfred McKethan was a powerful figure who hosted many important guests, often in this home.
-Robert Buckner, McKethan’s grandson, lived in the house while finishing his degree at what is now Saint Leo University.
+This house was a gathering place for big names, from Soviet ambassadors to Florida’s Commissioner of Agriculture, Doyle Conner Sr. Alfred’s grandson, Robert Buckner, lived here while attending what’s now Saint Leo University, recalling those meals as the day’s big event.
 He remembers, “For generations, the noontime lunch/dinner was kind of the big event of the day."
 Doyle Conner Sr., Florida's longtime commissioner of agriculture, sometimes joined McKethan for the famous fried chicken served by his cook, Minnie Stephens.
-So did citrus magnate Ben Hill Griffin Jr. And former Gov. Lawton Chiles once ate so much that he left the table to take a nap in one of the upstairs bedrooms.1
+So did citrus magnate Ben Hill Griffin Jr. and former Gov. Lawton Chiles, who once ate so much that he left the table to take a nap in one of the upstairs bedrooms.

 The Architecture